t-asano/tinyviewplus/README_en.md

 1. Download a zip file from [Release page](https://github.com/t-asano/tinyviewplus/releases).
 2. Extract it and place its contents in the proper place.

-<font color="crimson">On macOS, be sure to put the application under the "Application" folder.
-If you place it anywhere else, functions that writing to file will not work correctly.</font>
+**On macOS, be sure to put the application under the "Application" folder.
+If you place it anywhere else, functions that writing to file will not work correctly.**

 ![docs/install_mac.png](docs/install_mac.png)